 The Gibrat’s law state that the proportional rate of growth of a firm is independent of its absolute size., following the Gibrat’s law Omba and orji (2014)argue that all changes in the size of the enterprises are due to chances, thus the increase in performance of SMEs doesn’t determined by the size of the firm lather than the ability of SMEs to access loan from external source after meeting the bank loan related factor that affect loan delivery to SMEs and SMEs rated factors that affect loan delivery to SMEs, the law is applicable in smaller firm as the rate of growth in small firm is relative higher as they have to archive a minimum efficiency level.(Audretsch et al,2004).

-2.4 The Role of Bank Loan to the Performance of Smes in the Economy
+2.4 The Role of Bank Loan to the Performance of SMEs in the Economy

 The role of bank loan toward the performance of SMEs in economic growth has been studied over years by several researchers.
 The following are some of the findings from the related study which include the following.
 A study conducted by Tsai(2015) in China indicate that, since the economic reform of 1970s SMEs has become the backbone of China economy, SMEs accounts for over 97% of all registered industries in China, employ 65% of workforce and generate 60% of China GDP.
 Despite of the huge contribution of SMEs in China economy lack of access of bank loan has been the main obstacle to SMEs as large firm receive 75%of loan extended by state owned commercial banks.
 Access of working capital is more restricted to private SMEs as the government prioritizes the state sector to maintain social stability and the political sensitivity of using state resource to support the capitalist venture is more concerned.
 Hence SMEs are more rely on traditional informal finance.
 The government of China can introduce the mechanism of public and private partnership in financial institution to increase the supply of fund to capitalist venture.